NFL Mock Draft 2020: Joe Burrow the obvious top pick while Tua Tagovailoa trends downward

 >>MORE: Seattle Seahawks: 2020 NFL Draft profile

 28).
-BALTIMORE RAVENS: JUSTIN JEFFERSON, TE
+BALTIMORE RAVENS: JUSTIN JEFFERSON, WR

 Multiple reports suggest that the Baltimore Ravens will trade out of the first round, but if they are unable to, the Ravens will look to add to their offense to help out MVP quarterback Lamar Jackson.
 The Ravens, a team that has very few weaknesses, will add LSU wide receiver Justin Jefferson to their already potent offense.
 In his final season suiting up for LSU, Jefferson was on the end of 111 receptions from Joe Burrow in a national championship season for the Tigers.
 He also had 1,540 receiving yards with 18 touchdowns.